 NOTE 2: If PLMN ID of the VPLMN is not provided by the NWDAF service consumer, the H-RE-NWDAF inquires it at the UDM for the UEs indicated as Target of Analytics Reporting.

-NOTE 3: In this release of the specification, only one PLMN ID (of HPLMN or VPLMN) is supported in the Nnwdaf_AnalyticsInfo_Request or Nnwdaf_AnalyticsSubscription_Subscribe service operation.
+NOTE 3: In this release of the specification, only one PLMN ID (of HPLMN or VPLMN) is supported in the Nnwdaf_AnalyticsInfo_Request service operation or the Nnwdaf_AnalyticsSubscription_Subscribe service operation.

-Based on the analytics request or subscription from the NWDAF service consumer in the HPLMN, and local configuration, the H-RE-NWDAF may indicate the following parameters in the Nnwdaf_RoamingAnalytics_Request or Nnwdaf_RoamingAnalytics_Subscribe service operation to the V-RE-NWDAF, for requesting/subscribing to analytics in the VPLMN:
+Based on the analytics request or subscription from the NWDAF service consumer in the HPLMN, and local configuration, the H-RE-NWDAF may indicate the following parameters in the Nnwdaf_RoamingAnalytics_Request service operation or the Nnwdaf_RoamingAnalytics_Subscribe service operation to the V-RE-NWDAF, for requesting/subscribing to analytics in the VPLMN:

 - Analytics ID;